unishift/unishift.github.io/_projects/2021-08-20-gsoc-libxcam.md

 # Results

- - Code for conversion was merged into libXcam: https://github.com/intel/libxcam/pull/778.
+ - Code for conversion was merged into libXcam: [https://github.com/intel/libxcam/pull/778](https://github.com/intel/libxcam/pull/778)
  - Functionality can be tested using `test-surround-view` executable in the library.

+# Acknowledgements

+I'd like to thank:

+ - my mentor, **Zong Wei** for helping and guiding me with this project,
+ - **Google** for running GSoC and creating opportunities to join open-source.